strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Strapi [starters](https://strapi.io/starters) are the fastest way to kickstart your project.
 We offer starters for various use cases (blog, e-commerce solution, corporate website, portfolio) and technologies (Gatsby, Gridsome, Next, Nuxt).

-From now on, in this whole guide, we will use the [Gatsby blog starter](https://strapi.io/starters/strapi-starter-gatsby-blog) as an example.
+Throughout the whole quick start guide, we will use the [Gatsby blog starter](https://strapi.io/starters/strapi-starter-gatsby-blog).

 ### Step 1: Run the installation script